 - create strategic alliances and partnerships to maximize the domestic and global impact of women’s health research

 - develop and implement new communication and social networking technologies to increase understanding and appreciation of women’s health and wellness research

 - employ innovative strategies to build a well-trained, diverse, and vigorous women’s health research workforce

-Although for a long time, women have been excluded and ignored within the medical world, great strides are being made now to correct this wrong.
+This crisis has made it even more abundantly clear just how important it is that we change the way we approach medical biases in research.
 Many groups, including the FDA, NIH, academia, Congress, and advocacy groups, now have an interest in ensuring appropriate enrollment of women in clinical trials and sex-specific analysis of the data.
-There has been a certain shift in philosophy in how to best protect the public’s health.
+And after seeing the world fall to a global pandemic, there has been a noticeable shift in philosophy in how to best protect the public’s health.
 The medical world now realizes that by excluding women of ‘child-bearing potential’ they are not protecting women but hurting them.
 With new guidelines, policies, and organizations encouraging researchers to increase gender equality in medical research, women’s health research will only improve in quality by great leaps in the coming years.